Why do non-disclosure agreements matter?

 Do the public need to know?

-The Daily Telegraph argues it has to expose claims of wrongdoing and is unable to tell the full story, as the courts won't let it.
+News agencies sometimes argue they have to expose claims of wrongdoing and are unable to tell the full story, as the courts won't let them.

 NDAs can be necessary for genuine business use.